aclund/Lund_CSCI2270_FinalProject/README.md

 My project is an extension on Assignment 5 that focused on queues.
-In addition to the dequeue, enqueue, and print operations, I added a queue size input, an alphebetizier for alphebetical and reverse alphebetical order, and a dequeue operation for specific inputed words.
+In addition to the dequeue, enqueue, and print operations, I added a queue size input, an alphebetizier for alphebetical and reverse alphebetical order, a dequeue operation for specific inputed words, a head modifier, and a clear option.

 How to Run:
 First you have to set the queue size that you wish to work with.